athangk/android-kotlin-koin-mvvm/README.md

 # MyMvvmKoin

+Simple Android App with Kotlin and MVVM architechure with Koin dependency injection.

-Press the button to get the first 30ish ~ github users in alphabetical order
+Fetches the first 30ish ~ github users in alphabetical order